 Englishman River

-Parksville locals head to the beautiful Englishman River when they are looking for freshwater swimming.
-Deep crystal-clear pools can be found at Top Bridge as well as at the base of the lower Englishman River Falls.
+Parksville locals head to the beautiful Englishman River when looking for freshwater swimming.
+Deep crystal-clear pools can be found at Top Bridge and at the base of the lower Englishman River Falls.
+Top Bridge is where we go when I want a freshwater swim near me.

-Top Bridge is found at the end of Chattell Rd (off Kaye Rd, off Hwy 19A by the truck scales).
+Top Bridge is found at the end of Chattell Rdin Parksville (off Kaye Rd, off Hwy 19A by the truck scales).

 Englishman River Falls Provincial Park is located 13 km southwest of Parksville.
 Take Errington Road off Highway 4, toward Port Alberni.
 Directional signs are posted on main highways.